-Business Confidence in Germany is expected to be 97.60 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in Germany to stand at 102.60 in 12 months time.
-In the long-term, the Germany Ifo Business Climate Index is projected to trend around 102.00 Index Points in 2020, according to our econometric models.
+Business Confidence in Germany is expected to be 92.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Ifo Business Climate Index is projected to trend around 102.00 points in 2023 and 104.00 points in 2024, according to our econometric models.